Rishi Rich

 Through the Rishi Rich Project, he was responsible for launching British Asian talents who would later gain mainstream success, such as Jay Sean, Juggy D, Veronica Mehta, and Mumzy Stranger.
-In addition, Rishi Rich has launched the singing career of Canadian artist, Jasmine K Kara, as the two collaborated in 2022 to release "The Ishq (Rishi Rich Remix)."
-Jasmine K Kara has mentioned being a "huge fan" of the Rishi Rich Project's debut single, "Dance with You" (Nachna Tere Naal), and refers to the experience of working with Rishi Rich as a "dream come true."
+In addition, Rich launched the singing career of Canadian artist, Jasmine K Kara, as the two collaborated in 2022 to release "The Ishq (Rishi Rich Remix)".
+Jasmine K Kara has mentioned being a "huge fan" of the Rishi Rich Project's debut single, "Dance with You" (Nachna Tere Naal), and refers to the experience of working with Rich as a "dream come true".

-He has also released his own solo albums, Simply Rich in 2002 with Ishq Records and The Project in 2006 with 2point9 Records and his produced songs have appeared in a number of Bollywood films.
-He now runs Rishi Rich Productions with contracts with a number of British Asian artists including H-Dhami, Mumzy Stranger, Veronica Mehta, Tasha Tah and Abbas Hasan.
+Rich has also released his own solo albums, Simply Rich in 2002 with Ishq Records and The Project in 2006 with 2Point9 Records and his produced songs have appeared in a number of Bollywood films.
+He runs Rishi Rich Productions and has contracts with a number of British Asian artists including H-Dhami, Mumzy Stranger, Veronica Mehta, Tasha Tah and Abbas Hasan.

 The Rishi Rich Project

 Rishi Rich worked in the UK with a number of Asian artists and co-produced a number of Asian music albums.
 In January 2003, he signed a management contract with 2Point9 Records.
 Soon after, he formed the Rishi Rich Project; the objective of which was to showcase up-and-coming talent.
 The Rishi Rich releases quickly became famous in the Asian Underground scene, being pioneers of contemporary R&B-bhangra fusion.
-They subsequently found success in India and helped popularise Asian-R&B fusion sounds in both the Asian underground scene and in the Indian pop music.
+They subsequently found success in India and helped popularise Asian-R&B fusion sounds in both the Asian underground scene and in Indian pop music.

-"Dance with You (Nachna Tere Naal)", released on 8 September 2003, was the debut single by the Rishi Rich Project produced by Richi Rich and featuring Jay Sean (singing in English) and Juggy D (in Punjabi).
+"Dance with You (Nachna Tere Naal)", released on 8 September 2003, was the debut single by the Rishi Rich Project and was produced by Rich and featured Jay Sean (singing in English) and Juggy D (in Punjabi).
 It was an Asian Underground song with the music video set at a block party in a London neighbourhood.
 The song peaked at No. 12 on the UK Singles Chart and No. 2 on the Dutch Top 40.
 It also won "Best Single R&B" at the 2003 UK Asian Music Awards.
-It is considered Jay Sean's first successful single and was later included in his debut album Me Against Myself (2004), produced by Rishi Rich himself, as well in Rich's album, Rishi Rich Project.
-The song was also included in the soundtrack for the 2003 Bollywood film Boom.
+It is considered Jay Sean's first successful single and was later included on his debut album Me Against Myself (2004), produced by Rishi Rich himself, as well as on Rich's album, Rishi Rich Project.
+The song was also included on the soundtrack for the 2003 Bollywood film Boom.

-On 27 April 2007, Rishi announced that he was parting with his record company 2Point9 Records, marking the end of the Rishi Rich Project.
-After their departures from the project, Jay Sean subsequently went on to become one of the most successful groundbreaking international Asian artists (prestigiously topping the US Hot 100 in 2009), while Juggy D became one of the most successful British artists in the mainstream Indian market.
+On 27 April 2007, Rich announced that he was parting with his record company 2Point9 Records, marking the end of the Rishi Rich Project.
+After their departures from the project, Jay Sean went on to become a successful international Asian artist (topping the US Hot 100 in 2009), while Juggy D became one of the most successful British artists in the mainstream Indian market.

-In 2015, Rishi Rich, Jay Sean and Juggy D reunited as the Rishi Rich Project and released the single "Freak".
+In 2015, Rich, Jay Sean and Juggy D reunited as the Rishi Rich Project and released the single "Freak".